adriatic/RADC/docs/02-how to/03-Install-PostgreSQL with Docker.md

 ___
 ## Summary

-This article is formatted as two interdependent documents
+This article is formatted as two interdependent documents:
+- The first "Docker refresher" demonstrates how to install Docker locally, how to create a local instance of PostgreSQL server and how to Docker Compose (launch) a mini sample application that uses Docker based PostgreSQL server

+- The second article